Frankfurt captain banned for 7 weeks for knocking over coach - WHIZ News

-FRANKFURT, Germany (AP) — Frankfurt captain David Abraham has been banned for all the club’s remaining Bundesliga games this year after knocking over an opposition coach.
+FRANKFURT, Germany (AP) — Eintracht Frankfurt captain David Abraham was banned Wednesday for all the German soccer club’s remaining Bundesliga games this year after knocking over an opposition coach.

 Freiburg players and staff then chased Abraham onto the field, sparking a mass brawl.

-The German soccer federation banned Abraham for seven weeks through Dec.
+The German soccer federation, known as the DFB, banned Abraham for seven weeks through Dec.
 29, ruling him out of six upcoming Bundesliga games, and fined him 25,000 euros ($27,500).

-Freiburg player Vincenzo Grifo has been banned for three games after the video assistant referee system spotted him targeting Abraham for retaliation in the melee.
+Freiburg player Vincenzo Grifo was banned for three games after the video assistant referee system spotted him targeting Abraham for retaliation in the melee.

+Both clubs said they would appeal against the bans handed down by the DFB’s sports court.

+“Eintracht Frankfurt and the player will file an appeal against this ruling in order to give David Abraham the ability to express himself in person before the DFB sports court about what happened in Freiburg,” Frankfurt said.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports